Velocette: Commercial failure

 The business had struggled since 1956, with government changes to hire purchase legislation and fuel rationing during the Suez Crisis.
 Major losses incurred on the Viceroy scooter development from 1956 to marketing in 1960, followed by costs incurred by overstocking of redundant parts and the loss of capital due to development costs invested in another new model doomed to failure – the Velocette Vogue, an updated LE with a full fibreglass touring body.
 Sales were quoted as "a few hundred over five years", and development costs were never recovered either by Veloce or Avon, the bodywork manufacturer.
 All were key components in the financial decline.

 The business commercially failed in the late 1960s, although profits from spare-part sales after the acquisition of the Royal Enfield spares operation in 1967 defrayed operational costs to such an extent that the company as a whole survived for another three years.

 The workforce was sacked in February 1971, with C C Cooper, a local metals-recovery dealer, buying most of the machinery and continuing to produce limited spare parts by a small team of engineers.
 The rights to use the Velocette name and manufacture parts were then sold on to the Holder family, and the buildings at Hall Green were demolished.

-In popular culture

-In the 1981 movie Eye of the Needle, a film set just before the Normandy invasion in 1944, a 1953 Velocette MAC 350 was featured being stolen then dumped off the side of a road after running out of petrol by Donald Sutherland's character "Heinrich Faber".
-In the film The History Boys, actor Richard Griffiths is featured in several scenes riding a post-war, swinging-arm, Velocette MAC model.

-In the 2022 film RRR which is set in pre-independent India, a Velocette M series motorcycle is used by N. T. Rama Rao Jr.'s character Komaram Bheem.